What is TUXEDO Tomte? - TUXEDO Computers

 The most important information first: The privacy of our users is respected and no data will be sent to TUXEDO!
 TUXEDO Tomte changes as little as possible in the system and only as much as needed for correct functioning.
 The user settings are not overwritten.

-In a nutshell: TUXEDO Tomte is a driver configuration service
+TUXEDO Tomte: A a driver configuration service

 TUXEDO Tomte is a configuration service that automatically recognizes the customer's device and checks for missing drivers or required packages, relieving users of tedious troubleshooting and problem solving.
 The small program inserts appropriate solutions, for example entries in Grub or other configurations like switching to the TUXEDO mirrors.
 In this step, the repositories are removed from the sources list - the rest of the system remains untouched.
 This is necessary so that a kernel approved by TUXEDO can be installed as well as suitable drivers.

-How does TUXEDO Tomte work in detail?
+How TUXEDO Tomte works

 When the system is started, TUXEDO Tomte automaticaly checks if drivers or necessary packages are missing.
 For this, Tomte compares a list of about 1,000 repositories.
 The program detects whether the system needs to be adjusted or not.
 This way, Tomte takes a lot of work off the users' shoulders, because necessary adjustments are carried out independently.
 After the work is done, Tomte is getting closed.